Looking for ways to attract butterflies and other pollinators to your garden? Learn how to create a butterfly garden in

-It is important to select plants with varying bloom times so butterflies are fed from spring through fall.
+It is also important to select plants with varying bloom times so butterflies are fed from spring through fall.

 Butterflies’ attention is drawn to clusters of like colors so it is important to plant enough of the same flowers together.

 - Butterflies favor native plants.

 - Where possible, avoid pesticides in your gardens because they can wipe out butterflies and other pollinators.

 - Butterflies are drawn to brightly colored purples, blues, yellows, whites, and pinks.

 - Focus on plants with multiple florets as well as composite flowers, because they can get more nectar at one time.